Biography of Sakura Sôgorô (1909)

 The first-released film to capture the ghostly legend of Sakura Sôgotô, the subject of numerous gruesome kabuki plays of spectral horror.
 Sôgorô (also known as Kiuchi), was a 17th century farmer who was tortured and crucified, along with his family, for daring to question the Shogun.
 He became a legendary martyr, and stories of his ghost returning to seek revenge passed into myth, The Sôgorô saga became one of the most-filmed ghost stories in early Japanese cinema.

-The film's central narrative explicitly critiques systemic feudal oppression and champions the cause of the suffering common people through the self-sacrifice of a peasant leader, aligning with progressive ideologies that challenge power structures and advocate for the marginalized.
+The film's central narrative explicitly champions challenging systemic oppression and advocating for the rights of the marginalized through self-sacrificial action, aligning with progressive critiques of power structures and social justice.

 The narrative of Sakura Sôgorô, a peasant leader who sacrifices himself for his community, often aligns with Buddhist themes of compassion and selflessness.
 If present, the film would likely portray these elements positively, affirming the moral virtues associated with such actions within the cultural context.